TRIGGER WARNING!

 for a different amount, or click the Crowdfunding GoFundMe

 link.
-Together we can keep supporting people around the world through words and poetry!
-Thank you.
+Thank you so much; together we can keep supporting people around the world through words and poetry!

 ROBIN BARRATT